Haribhadra (Buddhist philosopher): Works

-Haribhadra's interpretation of the Abhisamayalankara, particularly his four-kaya model, was controversial and contradicted the earlier normative interpretation popularized by Vimuktasena.
+Haribhadra's interpretation of the Abhisamayalankara, particularly his four-kaya model, was controversial and contradicted the earlier normative interpretation popularised by Vimuktasena.
 Haribhadra claims, that Abhisamayalamkara chapter 8 is describing Buddhahood through four kayas: svabhavikakaya, [jnana]dharmakaya, sambhogakaya and nirmanakaya.
 Haribhadra's position was in turn challenged by Ratnākaraśānti and Abhayakaragupta.
 In Tibet the debate continued, with Je Tsongkhapa championing Haribhadra's position and Gorampa of the Sakya school promoting the other.

+Unlike many of his contemporaries, Haribhadra is not associated with any popular practice of Tantra during this period.
+He does however reference the tantric text, Vajrapāṇyabhiṣekamahātantra, in his Ālokā.

+Legacy

+Haribhdra's works were popular in Tibet where he held an almost "uncontested" status.
+His commentaries were translated into Tibetan relatively early by the 11th century and one of these translators was Rngog Blo ldan shes rab.